|

 EVERYONE LOVES REAL ESTATE

+A real benefit from RE comes from the savings behavior forced, and enforced, by the very structure of a mortgage.
+Let’s face it – most people can’t save.
+Without the bank demanding payments they would never build up equity.
 That is real-life practical, but this website is for people who have a choice, who can save by themselves, and can invest by themselves.
-Also note that a study of Germans found that the more real estate people owned the less they saved.
+Slightly contradicting that POV is a study of Germans found that the more real estate people owned, the less they saved.
 Included in the measure of savings was the principle portion of the mortgage payments.
-It is not clear which way the cause and effect flows, but regardless it is a warning.
+It is not clear which way the cause and effect flows, but regardless, it is a warning.

 Everyone, but EVERYONE, has a vested interest in promoting real-estate.
 Just think about it.
-Can you name ANY sector of society that doesn't want you to buy R/E?
+Can you name any sector of society that doesn’t want you to buy RE?

 - The newspapers publish whole sections, with 90% advertising, at least every week.
+(Well this point is pretty dated as of 2020.)

 - Real estate agents are ubiquitous.
 The revenue they keep and the advertising dollars they spend are huge.

 - The construction industry uses huge swaths of unskilled labour.
-R/E is the training ground for skilled journeymen.
+RE is the training ground for skilled journeymen.

 - Home furnishing stores are on every local business street.
+(Again, this point is dated, but the business still exists on the internet)

 - Repair stores and repairmen are another set of beneficiaries.